wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/24">Discussions View</a></span>

 The university distinguishes dropping a course and withdrawing from a course.
-Those distinctions are related to when you take action, and the relevant dates are published each semester on that semester's academic calendar, such as the one that appeared in [Spring 2017](Spring 2017).
+Those distinctions are related to when you take action.
+The relevant dates are published each semester on that semester's academic calendar.

 * The earlier of the two dates is the last day to drop (D) a course.
 By taking action on or before that day, the course is erased from your transcript as if you had never enrolled in that course.
-There is no effect on your transcript.
+This is usually very soon after the class starts (within the first 2 weeks of a full-semester course).
 * The later of the two dates is the last day to withdraw (W) from a course.
 The course remains on your transcript, but there is no effect on your GPA.
+This is often a little after the middle of the course.

- Many students worry needlessly about the appearance of a W on their transcript.
-Quite often, withdrawing from a course is a wise choice, and the W can therefore stand for Wisdom.
-If you are conflicted about whether to stay or withdraw from a course, then talk with your academic or 4-year advisor.
+Many students worry about the appearance of a W on their transcript.
+Often people who review transcripts consider a W or two to be a sign that a student was able to prioritize work and/or "cut losses" rather than any sort of shortcoming.

+If you are conflicted about whether to stay or withdraw from a course:
+* Talk with your academic and/or 4-year advisor.
- Note that if you are required to maintain a certain course load, dropping or withdrawing from a course may reduce your enrolled units below that threshold.
+* Review if you are required to maintain a certain course load, if dropping/withdrawing would put you under that threshold, and what the implications may be.
+You may want to check with your school's student services group.
+(If you're in McKelvey, either [Undergraduate Student Services](https://engineering.wustl.edu/offices-services/student-services/undergraduate-student-services/index.html) or [Graduate Student Services](https://engineering.wustl.edu/offices-services/student-services/graduate-student-services/index.html)).
- You should check with your school's student services group to make sure that dropping or withdrawing from a course does not trigger an unpleasant consequence.

-<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>
+<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#undergraduate](#undergraduate)</span>

 ---
 ## Is CSE131 a weed-out course? {#is-cse-a-weed-out-course}